gbyat/we-spamfighter/README.md

   - Multisite compatible table name handling
 - **Improved Email Notifications**: Weekly summary emails now sent even when no spam is detected (shows "all clear" message)
   - Settings are dynamically reloaded for cron jobs to reflect latest changes
+  - Fixed timezone handling for daily and weekly summary calculations

 ### Version 1.0.8+